Spay & Neuter

 Caring for community cats is simple and straight forward – food, water, shelter and most important having them spayed/neutered & vaccinated.
 You can get started on getting the cats you care for spay/neutered and vaccinated by filling in our SNIP Fund for Community Cats form.View More

 The Pet Pantry provides pet food and pet supplies to families in need.
 This in turn helps keep pets in the home with their families and out of the shelter and off the streets.
-It also helps us provide those ets with basic veterinary care with spay/neuter and vaccinations.
+Our Pet Pantry also helps ensure those pets have basic veterinary care such as spay/neuter services and vaccinations.

 Groups interested in helping collect supplies for the Pet Pantry can contact us.
 We have all the information you need to have a successful donation drive.
 You can reach a Pet Pantry Manager at firstname.lastname@example.org or 919-728-0735.

-Pet owners in need may apply for help with our Pet Pantry Assistance form.View More
+Pet owners in need may apply for help by Visiting our Pet Pantry Client pageView More

 Our low cost vaccination clinics are open to everyone.